INDIANAPOLIS – The number of Indiana students enrolled in full-day kindergarten jumped 19 percent this year, to 79,110.

 The legislature – in cooperation with Gov. Mitch Daniels – guaranteed $2,400 per full day kindergarten student this year.
 It comes via the Full Day Kindergarten Grant, which was created in 2005.

 “Governor Daniels put a much needed and long overdue focus on early childhood education in Indiana, and he fulfilled his promise to provide funds for all students whose families choose to enroll their children in full day kindergarten programs,” Superintendent of Public Instruction Tony Bennett said.
 “Today’s discussions about expanding learning opportunities for our youngest students would not be possible without his efforts and achievements to boost full day kindergarten in our state.”

-Some school districts, such as Fort Wayne Community Schools, still supplement their full-day kindergarten program with other district dollars because the state amount doesn’t fully cover costs.
+Some school districts, such as Fort Wayne Community Schools, still supplement their full-day kindergarten program with funding from other district dollars because the state amount doesn’t fully cover costs.